 Connecting with others and sharing your concerns will help you build a strong support system for your emotional health and maintain healthy relationships.

 Finally, isolation itself is known to be a major contributor to poor mental health.
 At Superscript, we found throughout the pandemic that healthy daily communication through messaging and video conferencing has kept our company morale up.
 If you’re feeling stressed or anxious, talking it out with a close colleague via a video call is the next best thing to real conversation.

 If you or someone you know are looking for immediate help, please contact an NHS approved support line.
 The link can be found here.

 Working entirely remotely can fundamentally change the way we structure our working day, potentially leading to unnecessary stress when you’re trying to keep up with deadlines.
 Creating an updated ‘working from home’ routine can bring many benefits as a result and maintaining your usual working schedule as much as possible can help.

 Though it is perfectly acceptable to take advantage of the extra time created in the mornings by the lack of a commute, don’t be tempted to wake up 5 minutes before the start of your workday.
 More importantly, you have to create a full day’s schedule and adhere to it.
 Having a dedicated time for breakfast and lunch, as well as intentional and regular breaks will help you keep the right mindset about your workday.
 It will also help you stay productive and motivated.
-For tips on how to make the most of your day, read our blog on how to stay productive.

 If you’re used to switching to a standing desk in the afternoons, get your laptop on that chest of drawers.
 If you don’t have a designated home office, make sure to leave your makeshift workspace when the day is done, just like you would leave the office.
 Bottom line - you need to find a way to transfer your usual habits into a new environment instead of changing them altogether.